Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Results

 \subsection{Target reaching}

-We performed a target-reaching experiment with heterogeneous objects to evaluate the precision of manipulation (see Fig.~\ref{fig:targte}).
+Target reaching evaluates end-to-end manipulation performance, combining inter-module transfer with local position control.
+We performed a target-reaching experiment with seven heterogeneous objects listed in Table~\ref{tab:objects} to evaluate the precision of manipulation; four representative cases are shown in Fig.~\ref{fig:target}.
 Each object was placed at an initial position (green circle) and tasked to reach a target location (red star) within a threshold radius of 0.03~m (red circle).
 If the object’s initial module differed from the target module, it was first transferred along a Manhattan path to the appropriate module.
 Once on the target module, the position controller was activated to achieve precise alignment within the specified boundary.

-Figure~\ref{fig:targte} shows that all objects successfully reached their respective target positions within the defined threshold.
-Figure \ref{fig:sim_2x2} show the target reaching in simulation for a sphere.
+Figure~\ref{fig:target} shows that all objects successfully reached their respective target positions within the defined threshold on $2\times2$ hardware module.
 Elongated objects, such as the egg (Fig.~\ref{fig:t_egg}) and the cylinder (Fig.~\ref{fig:t_cylinder}), reached the target but required small corrective zig-zag motions to fine-tune their final positions.
 In contrast, spherical objects achieved smoother and more direct trajectories, demonstrating higher positional stability and control precision.
 Overall, the system achieved a mean positioning error of less than 0.02~m across all trials, confirming the controller’s reliability in handling heterogeneous objects.